KZYX

 KZYX (90.7 FM), is a National Public Radio member station in Philo, California.
 The studios are located at 9300 Highway 128 in Philo, CA, and the transmitter is located on Cold Springs Mountain (near Philo, CA) in the State of California Department of Forestry and Fire Protection (CDF) radio facility.

-It maintains co-channel booster KZYX-FM1 in Ukiah, as well as satellite station KZYZ 91.5 FM in Willits, and translator K201HR 88.1 FM in Fort Bragg.
+It maintains a satellite station KZYZ 91.5 FM in Willits, and Ukiah, and translator K201HR 88.1 FM in Fort Bragg.